harvardinformatics/snakemake-workshop/develop/index.md

 In Python, these are referred to as **blocks of code**.
 In Snakemake, we simply call these **sections** or **specifications**, because these aren't necessarily doing any computations, but rather compiling information to perform tasks.

 After you've named your rule, you need to give the rule information through **directives**.
-The required directives for a Snakemake rule are **input**, **output**, and a directive to run a command, either **shell**, **run**, or **script**.
+The basic directives for a Snakemake rule are **input**, **output**, and a directive to run a command, either **shell**, **run**, or **script**.
 There are other directives that allow us to control many other aspects of the command to be run and we'll talk about those later on, but to start we'll focus on these three tasks.

 #### Input specification